MuniirAhmadi/Ecobayy/README.md

    ```

 4. **Launch the Application**
-   - Start Apache/MySQL in XAMPP
+   - Start Apache and MySQL in XAMPP
    - Access in browser:
      ```
      http://localhost/ecobay-secure